StardockCorp/Stardock-Software-Localization/README.md

 ### Editing a language file
 In this example, we will:
- - Initiate editing an exsiting DeskScapes language file
+ - Initiate editing an existing DeskScapes language file
  - Creating a fork \ branch to edit it under your credentials
  - Creating a 'pull request' to have it reviewed and included in the main repository